nus-cs2103-AY2021S1/ip/docs/README.md

 ## Credits

-The GUI was created with help from a JavaFX tutorial [here](https://se-education.org/guides/tutorials/javaFx.html).
+* The GUI was created with help from a JavaFX tutorial [here](https://se-education.org/guides/tutorials/javaFx.html).
+* The Batman image was retrieved from [here](https://www.pngfind.com/mpng/hwwTTi_free-png-download-lego-batman-movie-clipart-png/).
+* The Alfred image was retrieved from [here](https://www.pngfind.com/mpng/TRwRibh_alfred-lego-batman-movie-lego-batman-alfred-png/).
+* The background image was retrieved from [here](https://www.deviantart.com/urlogicfails/art/1966-Batman-and-Robin-Phone-Background-554954684).